Advances Symposium Seeks Cancer Dream Team

 Madison, Wisconsin - During her remarks at UW Carbone Cancer Center's 10th annual "Advances in Multidisciplinary Cancer Care," UW Health acupuncturist and doctor of naturopathic medicine Mihal Davis talked about a "dream team."

 She wasn't referring to Michael Jordan-led basketball team that represented the United States in the 1992 Olympics.
-Davis' dream team had to do with cancer care and is emblematic of the most effective ways to blend integrative medicine and more conventional approaches to cancer care.
+Davis' dream team had to do with cancer care and is emblematic of the most effective ways to blend integrative health and more conventional approaches to cancer care.

 "We want to make sure we're taking care of the whole person," Dr. Davis said.
 "When we work synergistically, it's much better for the patient."